CONTACT US

 Expert Affidavits in Medical Malpractice Cases

-Filing a medical malpractice case requires submission of an expert affidavit setting forth the basis for a negligence claim.
+Filing medical malpractice cases requires the submission of expert affidavits setting forth the basis for negligence claims.
 Obtaining such an affidavit directly can be difficult, both because physicians are often reluctant to go on the record against another member of the profession and because most people seeking to file malpractice claims do not have the technical legal and medical knowledge required to secure an effective affidavit.

 Liability Caps in Georgia Medical Malpractice Cases